starostka/02476-mlops/reports/README.md

 >
 > Answer:

-We have organized our CI into 2 seperate files.
-One for the unittests and one for the linting checks.
-Both of the files runs the tests for three different operation systems; ubuntu, macos and windows.
+We have organized our CI into 2 separate files.
+One for unittests and one for linting checks.
+Both file run the tests for three different operation systems; Ubuntu, MacOS and Windows.
 This is to ensure that our code works for all operation systems.
+We only test for Python 3.8 though.
 The files also benefit significantly from using a cache.
 Each file stores its downloads and installations in a cache with a unique key that is a hash of the requirements.txt file and the name of the github action filename.
-This means that if the action has been run beforehand with the same requirements, the cached information will be used instead of having to start over with the download and installation of the dependencies.
+This means that if the action has been run beforehand with the same requirements, the cached information will be used instead of downloading and installing dependencies all over again.

 The linting file ensures that the code satisfies the PEP8 standard.
 It does so by running flake8 on the entire repository.
 If one of the files is not satisfying the standard the test will fail.
 This is unlikely, as we are using pre_commit in the first place.
 However, it has happened - so this second check is always a good thing!

 The unittest file runs all our defined unittests.
 This is super important as the github action creates something similar to a Docker image when running, which means that eventhough a contributor has run the unittests locally it may not have the necessary authorization or data files in the image.
 To allow this github secrets have actively been used to store several secrets such as google cloud authentication and docker secrets.
 The execution of this action takes a longer time than the linting as the action have to install all the dependencies for the repository and also pull the data from the remote storage with dvc.
-An example of a triggered workflow can be seen on this link: [github workflow](https://github.com/Starostka/02476-mlops/actions/runs/3960653138/jobs/6785093890)
+An example of a triggered workflow can be seen on this link: [github workflow](https://github.com/Starostka/02476-mlops/actions/runs/3960653138/jobs/6785093890).

 ## Running code and tracking experiments